ben-lerner/sicp-optimizer/README.md

 - [ ] Remove unused save/restore pairs (2)
 - [ ] branch -> goto for deterministic branches (1)

+#### Debug Mode
+Certain passes are skipped in debug mode.
+We assume that any label can be the entry point for a debugger, so unreachable labels and the code after them aren't considered dead code.
+We also assume that any register can be set to any value after any label.

+You should change 'important-registers if you need to inspect the contents of some register during debugging.
+Writes to registers not in that list will be elided if unused.

 ### Additional Optimizations